Chapter 1

 (4) Whether the stop work order violated any constitutional, statutory, code, or common law requirements.

-(1) Failure to comply with a stop work order is a civil infraction punishable by a civil penalty of up to $1,000 per day for each day during which work continues after a stop work order is issued.
+(1) Failure to comply with a stop work order is a Class B violation.
 Work performed as authorized under Section 1.320 is not a failure to comply with a stop work order.

-(2) It is a civil infraction to intentionally remove, obscure, mutilate or otherwise damage a posted stop work order while the order remains in effect.
+(2) It is a Class C violation to intentionally remove, obscure, mutilate or otherwise damage a posted stop work order while the order remains in effect.

-(3) The remedies provided by this chapter are cumulative and are in addition to any other remedies provided by common law, statute or ordinance.
-Any work performed in violation of this chapter is a nuisance that may be abated as provided in Sections 5.400 through 5.530 of this code.
+(3) Any work performed in violation of this chapter is a nuisance that may be abated as provided in Sections 5.400 through 5.527.

 [Subchapter “Stop Work Authority” added by Ordinance No. 1485, adopted 04-17-2002.]